david-a/echoes/Resources.md

 ## General Concept

-The series is a short-episode musical animation (up to two minutes per episode) that will be published on Instagram and YouTube.
+The series is a short-episode musical animation (up to 5 minutes per episode) that will be published on Instagram and YouTube.
 Each episode features an original song that corresponds with the theme or plot situation.
 Goal: Promote music channels (Spotify, etc.), build an audience around the series, and eventually live performances.